 - The Ministry of Justice may grant honorary citizenship after two years of residency to individuals who have been in service of Brazil or who have a valuable professional, scientific, or artistic ability.

-- Foreign citizens from Portuguese-speaking countries may acquire citizenship after one year of residency in Brazil.
+- Foreign citizens from Portuguese-speaking countries may acquire citizenship after 12 months of residency in Brazil.

 Birthright citizenship in Brazil